mrtngv/NodeJS-Tutorial/05_Working with File System Module/README.md

 **Files.js**

-*The File System Module allows us to work with the file systyem - create files ,read ,delete ,create folders and stuff like that.*
+*The File System Module allows us to work with the file systyem - create files ,read ,delete ,create folders and stuff like that*

 > **_Import the File System Module_** <br />const fs = require('fs');